sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 same subjects in each group, we can remove the variability due to the individual differences between subjects (referred to as SS\ :sub:`subjects`) from the within-groups variability.
-We won’t go into too much technical detail about how this is done, but essentially each subject becomes a level of a factor called subjects.
+We will not go into too much technical detail about how thit is done, but essentially each subject becomes a level of a factor called subjects.
 The variability in this within-subjects factor is then calculated in the same way as any between-subjects factor.
 And then we can subtract